Inquire about the availability of documents in accessible formats.

 Observers may challenge whether the individuals handling VBM ballots are following established procedures.

-No food or drinks will be allowed in Canvass area around any ballots.
-We kindly ask observers to eat and drink at a local restaurant in our area during breaks.
+- No food or drinks will be allowed in Canvass area around any ballots (water bottles with lids are okay).
+We kindly ask observers to eat and drink in our lobby or at a local restaurant in our area during breaks.

 Things to Remember - Elections Code § 18562.5